Published By Janet Gershen-Siegel at May 2nd, 2018

 Not every vendor can help like true starter credit can.
 These are vendors that will grant an approval with negligible effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-You want 5 to 8 of these to move onto the next step, which is the retail credit tier.
+You want 3 of these to move onto the next step, which is retail credit.
 But you may have to apply more than one time to these vendors.
 So, this is to demonstrate you are dependable and will pay in a timely manner.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move to the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then move to retail credit.
 These are companies like Office Depot and Staples.

 Only use your SSN and date of birth on these applications for verification purposes.
 For credit checks and guarantees, use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move onto the fleet credit tier.
+Are there more accounts reporting?
+Then move onto fleet credit.
 These are companies such as BP and Conoco.
 Use this credit to purchase fuel, and to repair, and take care of vehicles.
 Just use your SSN and date of birth on these applications for verification purposes.
 For credit checks and guarantees, make sure to apply using the company’s EIN.

 Have you been responsibly handling the credit you’ve up to this point?
-Then progress to the cash credit tier.
+Then progress to more universal cash credit.
 These are businesses such as Visa and MasterCard.
 Only use your SSN and date of birth on these applications for verification purposes.
 For credit checks and guarantees, use your EIN instead.

-These are companies like Walmart and Dell, and also Home Depot, BP, and Racetrac.
-These are often MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are in reach.
+If you have more trade accounts reporting, then these are in reach.

 Know what is happening with your credit.
 Make certain it is being reported and deal with any inaccuracies as soon as possible.
 Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.